Pokémon Mystery Dungeon: Gates to Infinity

 Like other Mystery Dungeon games, Gates to Infinity features turn-based combat in a tiled dungeon environment which changes as the player character, a human turned into a Pokémon, progresses from floor to floor.
-Reviews for the game were mixed, although it generally received lower scores than its predecessors.
+The game received mixed reviews from critics.
+It was followed up in 2015 by Pokémon Super Mystery Dungeon.

 Gameplay

 The game heavily features Pokémon from the Unova region, with Pikachu, Oshawott, Tepig, Snivy, and Axew being the starters of the game, with the "personality test" present in the Rescue Team and Explorers installments absent.
 The game has a 3D art style and makes use of the 3D capabilities of the 3DS.
 Instead of the usual 2D sprites, the game utilizes more complex 3D models, and also uses the 3DS' camera and sensors for the players to find round objects and turn them into portals.
 The portals, called Magnagates, hence the title of the game, need to be unlocked and act as gateways to new dungeons.
 The game's hub area is titled Pokémon Paradise and contains many Pokémon that provide services built by the player.
 Gates to Infinity also features "augmented reality options"; by scanning objects in the "real world" additional dungeons may be unlocked.
 The game features both free and paid downloadable content, in the form of additional dungeons.